Help & support

 Credit scores are calculated based on the information held on your credit file.
 Depending on the type of information and its status, it can be held on your file for a varying amount of time.
 You can get more details at Credit Savvy.

 If you’re a victim of fraud, or are likely to be, a temporary ban can be requested on your credit report.
-This means your credit report and any personal information can’t be used or disclosed by a bureau in the ban period.
+This means your credit report and any personal information can’t be used or disclosed by a bureau during the ban period.
+You can request a ban by contacting the three major credit reporting bodies in Australia, Experian, Equifax and illion.
+However, Credit Savvy’s service won’t be able to access your credit report if you have a ban in place with Experian.
+A ban initially lasts for 21 days and is free to request and extend.

 If you have any questions or concerns about your Experian credit report or credit score, you can get in touch with Experian directly: